Daniel-Benzion/HackerRank-challenges/README.md

 #HackerRank Challenges
-This is a repository for solutions to JavaScript problems on HackerRank.
+This is a repository for solutions to code challenges on HackerRank.